crimist/trakx/README.md

 * `fast` will build without IP, seed, and leech metrics which will reduce cpu and memory usage
 * `heroku` will build trakx for app engines.
 This means the controller will not be built and trakx will run immediately when the binary is executed.

-## Performance
+## 📈 Performance

-The following performance information was collected on Heroku free tier running an HTTP tracker with the `fast` tag disabled.
+The following metrics were collected on Heroku free tier running an HTTP tracker with the `fast` tag disabled.

-### Heroku dashboard
+Heroku dashboard:

 ![performance](img/performance.png)

-### Database stats
+Database stats:

 ![performance](img/stats.png)

-### Flamegraph
+Flamegraph:

 ![flame](img/flame.png)

-#### **CPU**

 Trakx has been optimized to use a little CPU time as possible.
-In most cases, almost all CPU time will be spent handing (negotiating/send/recv) connections, especially for TCP.
+In most cases, almost all CPU time will be spent handing (negotiating/send/recv) connections, especially for TCP (HTTP).

-In this example the databases write (save peer information) function took 0.3% of total cpu time.

-#### **Memory**

-Again, trakx has been optimized for a minimal memory footprint and is mostly limited by the go GC.
+Trakx has also been optimized to use minimal memory and is mostly limited by the go GC.
 In this example the GC runs every 2 minutes ([the forced GC period](https://github.com/golang/go/blob/895b7c85addfffe19b66d8ca71c31799d6e55990/src/runtime/proc.go#L4481-L4486)) at this level of traffic.
 The `inuse_space` delta from GC is 7.5% meaning this collection frequency would be sustained at `GOGC=8`.

-## Netdata setup

-**Warning:** the `install.sh` script will overwrite `go_expvar.conf`.
-If you are using other expvar programs with netdata you can manually merge the two files.

-* Run `/etc/netdata/edit-config python.d.conf`, change `go_expvar` to `yes`.
-* Customize the url in `netdata/expvar.conf` if needed.
-* Install netdata plugins with `cd netdata; ./install.sh`.

-## Notes

-* If you're going to be serving a lot of clients on a non managed service it's recommended to perform [sysctl tuning](https://web.archive.org/web/20200706222821/https://wiki.mikejung.biz/Sysctl_tweaks).
-This is especially important if you're running a TCP tracker
-* Trakx uses `unsafe` to read raw memory when backing up the database.
-This means that database saves could *technically* break between go versions if struct padding or internal slice structures are changed.
-This will likely never happen but if you wish to be safe you can change the encoding method to `encodeBinary()` to avoid this issue.
-This fix comes with a performance penalty.
-Backing up will take 3x more memory and be 7x slower.